Infernito Caldera

-The Infiernito Caldera is a volcanic caldera located north of the Chinati Mountains in West Texas.
+The Infiernito Caldera is a volcanic caldera in the northern part of the Chinati Mountains in West Texas.
 It is approximately 12 km in diameter and is the oldest caldera of the Chinati Mountain Caldera Complex, having formed about 37 million years ago.
 The eruption that formed the Infiernito Caldera deposited volcanic ash as far as 20 km away, with most of the ejecta having fallen to the northwest.